kstep/graphicsmagick/README.txt

   Use of lossless JPEG is not encouraged.
 Unless you have a requirement to read lossless jpeg-encoded DICOM images, please disregard the patch.

-* GraphicsMagick requires the JasPer Project's Jasper library version 1.701.0 available via http from
+* GraphicsMagick requires the JasPer Project's JasPer library version 1.701.0 (or later) available via http from

      http://www.ece.uvic.ca/~mdadams/jasper/

   to read and write the JPEG-2000 format.
+Please note that JasPer 1.900.1 may have a problem when used with GraphicsMagick's modules build.
+To solve this problem, edit the file src/libjasper/base/jas_init.c and comment out the line which invokes atexit().

 * GraphicsMagick requires the MPEG utilities from the MPEG Software Simulation Group, which are available via anonymous FTP as